Yampa Valley Community Foundation

 YVCF's Explicit Guidance for Applicants

 Read the Scoring Rubric First YVCF provides a detailed scoring rubric and describes it as "your key to how your answers will be evaluated."
-The Foundation encourages applicants to "think creatively about how your organization can score highly in all sections."
+The Foundation encourages applicants to "think creatively about how your organisation can score highly in all sections."

-Emphasize Both Need AND Impact "Make the case for why funds are needed and demonstrate how that funding is likely to make a positive impact."
+Emphasise Both Need AND Impact "Make the case for why funds are needed and demonstrate how that funding is likely to make a positive impact."
 Applications must show not just what you'll do, but why it matters and what will change.

 Back Up Plans with Evidence Use "past impact data, testimonials, case studies, research, or other compelling arguments."
 The 45-person review committee is thorough and appreciates concrete evidence over aspirational statements.